wendyauca/E-Portfolio/portfolio3-rpa-cybersecurity.md

 ## Artefact 3 - pdf lecturer
 NIST Cybersecurity Framework pdf lecturer
+## Description
+This lecture slide explains the NIST Cybersecurity Framework, which is a widely used model for managing and improving cybersecurity in organizations.
+The framework is divided into five main functions: Identify, Protect, Detect, Respond, and Recover.
+Each function helps organizations manage cybersecurity risks and protect important business processes and information systems.
+The slide highlights key areas such as risk assessment, data security, monitoring, incident response, and recovery planning.
+These functions work together to strengthen security and support business continuity during cyber incidents.
+The framework is important because it provides organizations with a structured approach to reducing cybersecurity threats and improving operational resilience (Dell Technologies, 2019).
 ![NIST Cybersecurity Framework](https://raw.githubusercontent.com/wendyauca/E-Portfolio/c720fb45c37ce535c56f5645014f8694b7fd43d8/images/NIST%20Cybersecurity.png)
+## Reflection
+This artefact helped me understand that cybersecurity is not only about protecting computers and networks, but also about protecting business processes and organizational operations.
+Before reviewing this framework, I only associated cybersecurity with preventing attacks.
+However, I now understand that organizations must also prepare to detect incidents, respond effectively, and recover from disruptions.
+I found the five-step structure very useful because it clearly explains how organizations can manage cybersecurity risks in a systematic way.
+I selected this artefact because it connects strongly with Business Process Management and shows how secure processes are essential when organizations use automation technologies such as RPA.
+This framework demonstrates how cybersecurity supports process reliability, business continuity, and operational efficiency.
 ## Artefact 4
 Content coming soon.